Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

 Indications and Usage for Nucynta Solution

-NUCYNTA® (tapentadol) is indicated for the management of moderate to severe acute pain in adults.
+NUCYNTA (tapentadol) oral solution is indicated for the management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate in adults.

 Nucynta Solution Dosage and Administration